Bank of America Advantage SafeBalance Banking®

 If the person you’re sending money to or requesting money from doesn’t have Zelle yet, they’ll receive a text or email explaining how to get started.
 If they’re already enrolled, they’ll get a notification once the payment is sent and typically receive the money within minutes.

 For security, Bank of America restricts the number of transactions and the dollar amounts you can send in any daily, seven-day or 30-day period.
-The limit is also different for individual accounts and small business accounts.
+The limit is also different for individual accounts and small business accounts, and they may also vary depending on the recipient.

 Individuals

-Zelle doesn’t have a standalone app as of April 2025.
+Zelle doesn’t have a standalone app, as of April 2025.
 Zelle is super convenient, but only for those with bank accounts in its program.
-Check out these other P2P payment apps if you want to explore other options:
+Check out these alternative P2P apps if you want to explore other options:

 You can use Zelle at Bank of America if you have an eligible Bank of America consumer or business deposit account.
 This means you could easily send and receive money from your BoA mobile app without having to download a separate app.